Ashin, Iran

 Ashin is a strategic village on the way of Silk Road with a brilliant architect designed for desert which left behind after migration of the residents about 1974.

 Ashin is in the brother of the central desert (Markazi Desert), located at 250 km north-east of Isfahan (1380 m above sea level), 120 km north-west of Naein and 50 km north-west of Anarak; in the middle of ancient and old mines in Iran.
-Ashin is famous among adventurous travelers and dessert lovers who known desert specially Rig-e Jen Desert and is full of natural surprises..
+Ashin is famous among adventurous travelers and dessert lovers who known desert specially Rig-e Jen Desert and is full of natural surprises.

+Census

-At the 2006 census, its existence was noted, but its population was not reported.
+At the 2006 census, Ashin's existence was noted, though its population was not reported.

+Awards and recognition

+In 2021, the restoration of Ashin Village, led by architect Mozhgan Bagheri, received the 1st Rank in Historical Spaces and Textures Restoration and Recovery at the 1st National Iranian Contemporary and Historical Buildings Restoration and Recovery Prize Event.
+The award, presented by the Ministry of Cultural Heritage, Tourism, and Handicrafts, recognizes significant contributions to preserving and restoring Iranian historical sites.

+Geography

+Ashin is located in the Central Desert (Markazi Desert) region: